 Participants enrolled in Bronze Star will learn basic CPR skills in the first aid component of the course.
-Candidates will learn to demonstrate single rescuer adult cardiopulmonary resuscitation on a manikin.
-The purpose of this activity is for candidates to learn to restore breathing and circulation in an unconscious, non-breathing and pulse-less victim.
-Candidates will have to demonstrate skills and knowledge learned in previous components of the course into this section.
+Candidates will learn to demonstrate single-rescuer adult cardiopulmonary resuscitation on a manikin.
+The purpose of this activity is for candidates to learn to restore breathing and circulation in an unconscious, non-breathing, and pulseless victim.
+Candidates will have to demonstrate skills and knowledge learned in previous components of the course in this section.
 The material posted on this page is for information purposes only, if you want to learn to do CPR, take a CPR course with a credible provider.

-To successfully complete Bronze Star candidates must demonstrate the following skills during single person rescuer CPR on a manikin:
+To successfully complete Bronze Star candidates must demonstrate the following skills during single-person rescuer CPR skills on a manikin:

 - Rescuers must assess the environment for any hazards or dangers.

-- Open the airway and check for breathing by looking, listen and feeling for no more than 5 seconds.
+- Open the airway and check for breathing by looking, listening, and feeling for no more than 5 seconds.

 - Activate the emergency medical system (EMS) with a bystander if available.

-- Repeat the cycle of 30 chest compression’s and 2 breaths until EMS takes over treatment, or an AED-trained responder begins treatment with a AED or the victim begins to move.
+- Repeat the cycle of 30 chest compressions and 2 breaths until EMS takes over treatment, an AED-trained responder begins treatment with an AED or the victim begins to move.

-- If the victim begins to move, rescuer should reassess vitals and treat appropriately.
+- If the victim begins to move, the rescuer should reassess their vitals and treat them appropriately.

-- Rescuer should open the airway using a head-tilt chin-lift technique.
+- The rescuer should open the airway using a head-tilt chin-lift technique.

-- Rescuer should be careful not to deliver too much air when ventilating.
+- The rescuer should be careful not to deliver too much air when ventilating.

 - Use of a barrier device is recommended.